Your cart is currently empty.

 Mixed denomination machines are usually much more expensive than more standard money counters.
 They require color image sensors and advanced imaging software to determine the denomination of each bill, and these components have to be top-of-the-line in order to work accurately at the speed with which a money counting machine operates.

 Another benefit of the color imaging sensors is that they add another layer of security to your money counting since they can also be used to spot counterfeits.
 The expense of the mixed denomination machine is probably not worth it for a small business owner or even a large supermarket since all of their cash is pre-sorted in cash registers.

 It is a nice convenience, though, and if you have the room in the budget it might be worth splurging.
 You wouldn’t have to worry about keeping the bills sorted and you get added counterfeit security.
 You should also remember that pre-sorted bills in a register drawer aren’t guaranteed to be sorted correctly.

 Sorting mistakes happen all the time.
-A $5 bill ends up in the $1, and then fed into a bill counter, and you lose $4.
+A $5 bill ends up in the $1, and then fed into a cash counter, and you lose $4.
 Mixed denomination machines prevent that from happening.